swosu/Fun_With_Functions/README.md

 		read me file.
 That initilization makes your life harder.
 	: Press "Create Repository"
-10. Follow the online instructions on how to
-	…or push an existing repository from the command line
+10. Follow the online instructions on how to â€¦or push an existing repository from the command line

 : git remote add origin https://github.com/jeremy-evert/Fun_With_Functions.git
 : git push -u origin master